dwarvesf/kubewise-operator/README.md

 2. Using the installer

 Users can just run kubectl apply -f <URL for YAML BUNDLE> to install the project, i.e.:

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/<org>/kubewise-operator/<tag or branch>/dist/install.yaml
 ```

 ## Contributing
-// TODO(user): Add detailed information on how you would like others to contribute to this project
+To contribute to this project, please follow these guidelines:
+1. Fork the repository.
+2. Create a feature branch.
+3. Make your changes and commit them.
+4. Push your branch to GitHub.
+5. Create a pull request.

+For detailed information on contribution processes and coding standards, please refer to the CONTRIBUTING.md file (to be created).

 **NOTE:** Run `make help` for more information on all potential `make` targets